DSSG-EUROPE/dssg-europe-syllabus/07_PYTHON_python_for_data_analysis/README.md

 Python is a popular programming language for _data science_ since it is powerful, fast, extensible, runs everywhere, is easy to learn, highly readable, and is open.
 The following Python libraries are some of the most frequently used in data science projects:
 * [Pandas](https://pandas.pydata.org/) - powerful Python data structures and data analysis toolkit
 * [Numpy](http://www.numpy.org/) - N-dimensional array for numerical computation
-* [SQLAlchemy](http://www.numpy.org/) - SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL
+* [SQLAlchemy](http://www.numpy.org/) - SQL toolkit and Object Relational Mapper (ORM) that allows you to use SQL in Python
-* [scikit-learn](http://scikit-learn.org/stable/) - Machine learning library for the Python.
+* [scikit-learn](http://scikit-learn.org/stable/) - machine learning library for the Python.
 * [Matplotlib](https://matplotlib.org/) - 2D Plotting library for Python
-* [Seaborn](https://seaborn.pydata.org/) - Statistical graphics library for Python
+* [Seaborn](https://seaborn.pydata.org/) - statistical graphics library for Python (prettier plots than matplotlib)
-* [Bokeh](https://bokeh.pydata.org/en/latest/) - Interactive web visualisation library
+* [Bokeh](https://bokeh.pydata.org/en/latest/) - interactive web visualisation library
-* [Jupyter Notebook](http://jupyter.org/) - Web-based interactive computational environment for creating, executing, and visualising Jupyter notebooks.
+* [Jupyter Notebook](http://jupyter.org/) - web-based interactive computational environment for creating, executing, and visualising Jupyter notebooks.

 Concurrently managing and maintaining Python environments is going to be very important for your team's success, this allows you to collaborate and easily repliacte each others work.
 There are several approaches to managing environments in Python namely using `pip` and virtual environments or `conda`.